Professor, History

 Books edited:

-Promised Land: History and Historiography of Black Experience in Chatham and Dawn Settlements.
-B. E. de B’béri, N. Reid-Maroney and H. K. Wright, eds., African and Diasporic Culture Studies Series Toronto: University of Toronto Press, 2014.
+The Promised Land: History and Historiography of the Black Experience in Chatham-Kent’s Settlements and Beyond.
+Boulou Ebanda de B’béri, Nina Reid-Maroney and Handel Kashope Wright, eds., African and Diasporic Culture Studies Series Toronto: University of Toronto Press, 2014.
 ISBN 9781442615335

 Lisa Jones Keenan is the Vice President of Sales at Xplornet Communications, the largest rural fixed wireless broadband service provider in Canada.